robstoll/atrium/README.md

 Might well be that this topic is not really a concern of yours; unless...

 - you are using domain-driven-design and would like to adopt the ubiquitous language also to your test code.
-- you want to document the results of your defined assertions (in different languages)
+- you want to document the results of your defined expectations (in different languages)

 Atrium already supports APIs in two languages, and it is an easy task to translate an API to another language (hello DDD-people 👋 you are good to go).
 Moreover, it is already possible to generate the output in a different language than the used API (e.g. code in English but report in German).